-The Foundation has evaluated subsequent events that occurred after December 31, 2020, through May 21, 2021, the date which the financial statements were available to be issued.
-During this period, there were no material subsequent events that required recognition or additional disclosure in these financial statements, except as noted in Note 12.
+The Foundation has evaluated subsequent events that occurred after December 31, 2021, through May 23, 2022, the date which the financial statements were available to be issued.
+During this period, there were no material subsequent events that required recognition or additional disclosure.